 Another damaging myth.
 Rapeseed oil is a source of many healthy substances that have a positive effect on our body:

-- Alpha-linolenic acid (ALA from the omega-3 family) helps maintain normal cholesterol levels,
+- Alpha-linolenic acid (ALA from the omega-3 family) which helps in maintaining proper cholesterol levels

 Therefore, it cannot be said that rapeseed oil is barren or worthless – quite the opposite: it can enrich our diet and provide us with valuable nutrients.
 In the refined version, thanks to the high smoke temperature, it does not lose its properties after thermal treatment.